 Meet our farmers and artisans

-A small, intimate farmers market where you can get to know the producers of the food.
+A small, intimate farmers market where you get to know the producers of the food and products.
 All produce is grown by the farmers who are at the market.

 153 Boutique – Lake Spivey, GA website